Coalition of Labor Union Women

-The Coalition of Labor Union Women (CLUW) is a nonprofit, nonpartisan organization of trade union women affiliated with the AFL-CIO.
+The Coalition of Labor Union Women (CLUW) is a nonprofit, nonpartisan organization of trade union women affiliated with the AFL–CIO.
 The CLUW is a bridging organization that seeks to create connections between the feminist movement and the labor movement in the United States.
-The organization works towards overcoming past constraints and conflicts in pursuance of relationship improvement between those movements and thus enabling broad coalitions.
-The CLUW is the only national organization solely for women union members and is one of six constituency groups within the AFL-CIO.
-It is based in the headquarters of the AFL-CIO in Washington, D.C.
-CLUW pursues by four goals: to bring women into union leadership, to organise unorganized women workers, to bring women's issues onto the labor agenda, and to involve women into political action.
+The organization works towards overcoming past constraints and conflicts in pursuance of relationship improvement between those movements, and thus enabling broad coalitions.
+The CLUW is the only national organization solely for women union members and is one of six constituency groups within the AFL–CIO.
+It is based in the headquarters of the AFL–CIO in Washington, D.C.
+CLUW pursues by four goals: to bring women into union leadership, to organize unorganized women workers, to bring women's issues onto the labor agenda, and to involve women into political action.

 History

 Women have participated in unions throughout time.
 Beginning with the first national women's labor union in the United States, The Daughters of St. Crispin.
 Followed by many other unions such as: printer unions, The Knights of Labor, Women's Trade Union League, National Organization for Women, and many more.
 However, these unions did not support all women and discriminated against certain races.

-CLUW was founded in Chicago, Illinois in 1974 by a group of diverse women labor union leaders as part of a wave of constituency group organizing within the AFL-CIO.
-The founding members wanted an organization that did not discriminate among race and to also include unionized women workers.
+CLUW was founded in Chicago, Illinois, in 1974 by a group of diverse women labor union leaders as part of a wave of constituency group organizing within the AFL–CIO.
+The founding members wanted an organization that did not discriminate among races, and to also include unionized women workers.

-The impetus for the formation of CLUW came in June 1973 when women labor union leaders, led by Olga Madar, who later became first president, of the United Auto Workers and Addie Wyatt of the United Food and Commercial Workers met to discuss the formation of a new AFL-CIO body.
+The impetus for the formation of CLUW came in June 1973 when women labor union leaders, led by Olga Madar, who later became first president, of the United Auto Workers and Addie Wyatt of the United Food and Commercial Workers met to discuss the formation of a new AFL–CIO body.
 They sought to create a more effective voice for women in the labor movement.
+Other unionists involved included Dorothy Haener and Edith Van Horne.

-In March 1974, union women from over 58 unions and 41 states gathered in Chicago, Illinois to establish an organization based upon women and labor movements.
+In March 1974, union women from over 58 unions and 41 states gathered in Chicago to establish an organization based upon women and labor movements.
 There were over 3,000 women in attendance.
 The purpose of this organization was to increase the number of organized women workers, implement affirmative action, work for the passage of legislation favorable to women workers, and increase women's involvement in their unions.
 Furthermore, this organization would establish a union that would be more responsive to the needs of women in the labor force.
 Therefore, the Coalition of Labor Union Women was formed due to political socialization and mainly the need of the founding members to address union identities amongst feminists.
-CLUW was founded as a result of protests starting from the late 60s and throughout the early 70's.
+CLUW was founded as a result of protests starting from the late 1960s and throughout the early 1970s.
 The diffusion of feminist consciousness brought the uprising of feminist organizations.